 Ludi Lin from Power Rangers, Aquaman, and Netflix's Marco Polo stars as fan favorite Liu Kang, one of the original characters from the first 1992 Mortal Kombat game.
 An orphan raised by the Shaolin order, he's often a protagonist.

 Mortal Kombat is a fighting tournament between representatives from various realms set up by the Elder Gods.
-If champions from one realm defeat another realm’s champions enough times, that winning realm can then invade.
+If champions from one realm defeat another realm's champions enough times, that winning realm can then invade.
 Liu became a champion of Mortal Kombat when he saved Earthrealm (that would be us) from invasion.
 In the reboot, he can be found training for the Mortal Kombat at Raiden's temple along with some off familiar faces.

 Joe Taslim as Sub-Zero